roboogle/gtkmvc3/gtkmvco/docs/manual/obs.rst

 entities in the application logics.
 For example, models can be observed by other models.

-In *gtkmvc* Models' state has been extended with a mechanism called *Observable Properties*.
+In *gtkmvc3* Models' state has been extended with a mechanism called *Observable Properties*.
 An observable property is a part of the Model state which is also externally observable via an *Observer*.
 Every time an observable property changes, any